Ukrainian American Veterans: Aid to Ukraine

 After Ukraine obtained its independence from the Soviet Union in 1991, sending aid to Ukraine became a new activity for the Ukrainian American Veterans.

 Dr. Ihor Zachary of Ohio Post 24 may have been the earliest organizer of aid, when he worked with the Children of Chernobyl Relief Fund Committee in August 1992 to bring the world's largest aircraft, the AN-225 Mria, to Rickenbacker International Airport in Columbus, Ohio.
 The crew of the plane was on a mission to collect medicine and medical instruments for the children of Chornobyl.

 In 1993, Robert Gulay of New Jersey Post 25 started the "Adopt a Hospital" project, with the assistance of NJ State Commander George A. Miziuk.
 The Adopt a Hospital Program involved contacting hospitals in the state, and asking them to donate their surplus medical equipment, which was then shipped to hospitals in Ukraine.
 Enthusiasm for the project was so great from members, that all of the posts in New Jersey participated, and the posts in surrounding states (Connecticut and New York) wanted to pitch in.

 In 1993, National Commander Roman Rakowsky wrote to President Bill Clinton, voicing his concern about the U.S. Veterans Administration distribution of duplicate medical journals to Russia, but not other former Soviet republics.
 The result was, the U.S. Administration released duplicates of medical journals to Ohio Post 24, which shipped them to Ukraine.

 From May 22 to June 1, 1995, the Armed Forces of the U.S. and Ukraine conducted joint peacekeeping exercises in the Lviv area, known as "Operation Peace Shield".
 The U.S. forces were assisted by Major General (ret.)
 Nicholas S. H. Krawciw, former commander of the 3rd Infantry Division (1987–1989), who not only translated but also acted as a facilitator between generals of both armies.
 About a dozen other Ukrainian-speaking military officers and NCOs accompanied the U.S. Forces as interpreters, including Spc.
 Yaro Rohowsky, Maj.
 Roman Golash, Spc.
 Bohdan Мак, Maj.
 Roman Hayda, Maj.
 Gregory Perchatsch, Capt.
 Lia Mastronardi, Spc.
 Peter Lysenko, Spc.
-Oleg Sopel and others.
+Oleg Sopel, USAF Capt.
+Marta Galuga and others.
 Having fluent linguists was essential for this mission.
 Since January 1995, Lt.
 Col. Yaro Oryshkevych M.D., D.C.
 Air National Guard, has been building a database of fluent Ukrainian speakers in both the active and reserve components of all branches of the service.
 Overall, Operation Peace Shield had 17 Ukrainian speakers and 19 Russian speakers.
 Many of the Ukrainian-speaking personnel were also UAV members.

 In 1999, Commander Taras Szczur of New York Post 301 organized and sent aid to different Ukrainian freight ships, which were stranded in New York Harbor.
 The Post sent hundreds of pounds of meat, rice and other provisions to the Mikhail Stenko in April and did the same for the Banner of October in August.